-The name of the holiday translates to “No” day and its purpose is to commemorate the anniversary of Greece turning down Italy’s ultimatum in 1940 and consequently entering World War II.
+The holiday’s name translates to “No” day and its purpose is to commemorate the anniversary of Greece turning down Italy’s ultimatum in 1940 and consequently entering World War II.

-Ohi Day is celebrated nationwide with thousands of people attending school parades and military parades.
+Ohi Day is celebrated nationwide, with thousands of people attending school and military parades.

-If you happen to be in Athens, Greece on Ohi Day make sure to head downtown to watch the celebrations and the largest parade of the country that takes place in the city center and passes right in front of the Parliament building in Syntagma.
+If you happen to be in Athens, Greece, on Ohi Day, make sure to head downtown to watch the celebrations and the country’s largest parade, which takes place in the city center and passes right in front of the Parliament building in Syntagma.

 Most public services and a few businesses might be closed on Ohi day but the majority of cafes and restaurants in the city center remain open.